Summer camp: Israel

 The majority of summer camps in Israel are run by the youth movements and the largest organization is the Israeli Scouts who are organizing over 40 different overnight camps every summer with more than 80,000 participants.
 Youth movement summer camps usually take place between 3 and 12 days.
 There are some longer overnight camps where campers stay for two weeks such as Camp Kimama, which was founded in Michmoret, within the youth village of Mevo'ot Yam.

-The affiliation of the overnight summer camps is Jewish so they celebrate Shabbat and other Jewish holidays.
-The summer camps are international and are meant for Jewish kids and teens from Israel and countries around the world.
+Summer camps in Israel are organized by various youth movements, which can be categorized into secular and religious groups.
+Religious youth movements, such as Bnei Akiva and Ezra, operate their camps in accordance with Jewish law (Halakha); while participants stay at the campsite over Shabbat, no travel or active programming that violates religious observance takes place.
+Secular movements also celebrate Shabbat with communal meals and traditional ceremonies, though their activity schedules remain more flexible.

 Today, there are summer day camps in almost every village and city, most of which are run by the local authority or certain organizations.
 In addition, there are a lot of church organized camps including many denominations.
 For example, all evangelical churches (mostly in the Galilee) hold a Vacation Bible School (VBS) which includes many activities for children.
 One of the overnight camps is called the Potter's Wheel Camp (PWC) which was originally started by Baptist missionaries at the Baptist Village near Petah Tikva.
 This camp continues to serve hundreds of children to this day.

+A unique aspect of summer camps in Israel is the stringent security protocol.
+Due to the regional security situation, all organized summer camps are subject to the Summer Camps Law (1990), which requires a business license from local authorities and formal approval from the Ministry of Education.
+This process involves mandatory coordination with the Ministry of Education's Situation Room and, in many cases, the presence of armed security guards to protect participants from potential terror threats.
+High-level coordination with local police and security forces is a standard requirement for these programs.